adamhinkle1/UltimaV/README.md

 # Ultima
-UltimaV files can all be found inside of
-UltimaV can be ran on DOSSBOX
-start a game.
-create a character.
+UltimaV files can all be found inside of UltimaV.zip UltimaV can be ran on DOSSBOX start a game. create a character.